Has your board ever made the helpful suggestion that you should be getting large gifts for your nonprofit from the millionaires of Silicon Valley?

 You think you’re busy?
 Because time is such a premium for these donors, many of them feel that the act of joining your board—making time for your organization—is a contribution on par with making a financial donation.
 Prized for their gifted creative and strategic minds, when they offer a share of their brains that should be considered a valuable gift.
 Because it is.

 In addition to thinking of time as money, these donors are likely to have a very low tolerance for the process of the typical nonprofit board or committee meeting.
-The tech crowd is accustomed to no-excuses meetings where actions are linked to measureable outcomes.
+The tech crowd is accustomed to no-excuses meetings where actions are linked to measurable outcomes.
 Your meeting had better make use of the time they spend in it by involving them in substantive conversation – not a review of the minutes of the last meeting or debate on a topic that doesn’t appreciably move the needle forward.

 8. Acknowledge that Family Comes First